-As of July 1, 2010, Stafford, PLUS and GradPLUS loans are offered only through the William D. Ford Direct Loan Program.
-(Private lenders such as banks will no longer be able to offer federal loans.)
+Federal Stafford, PLUS and GradPLUS loans are offered only through the William D. Ford Direct Loan Program.
+(Private lenders such as banks can no longer offer federal education loans, though may service them.)

 ALTERNATIVE LOANS: FACTORS TO CONSIDER

 - Interest rate: Fixed or variable?
 How determined?
 Any cap?

 - Who is the borrower?

 - Is a co-signer permitted or required?

 - Fees

 - Repayment Options

 - Is the loan secured or unsecured?

 - Is the interest tax-deductible?